praveeny319/thenukkad/README.md

 ## What is Nukkad?

-Nukkad gives any business a beautiful online store profile — like an Instagram page but built for selling.
+Nukkad gives any business a beautiful online store profile — like an socia media page but built for selling.
 No website needed.
 No developer needed.
 Online in 5 minutes, free.
 The online store can be accessible only through